j-dublon/appointments-app/Project outline.md

-# Static

-Write static render methods with mock data - Friday

-# Dynamic
+# To Do

-Construct component
-Mount functions (Friday)
-Create functions that setState
-Add expected props to component instantiation
-Add mapping / looping for creating multiple components Deal with component lifecycle issues (Friday)
+Deal with component lifecycle issues
 Update Add event handlers

 # Style